 Georgia Hume, Coordinator, Physical Production – Original Series, UK, considers one-on-ones her favorite part of the culture.
 Being able to sit down with someone who is an expert in their field and ask them openly what they do is something she appreciates.

-There is no perfect recipe for business success, but some outstanding companies adopt cross-functional work tells us that something about such work must be good.
+There is no perfect recipe for business success, but some outstanding companies adopting cross-functional work tell us that something about such work must be good.

 Cross-functional teams have multiple benefits.
 These teams are more productive, better at problem-solving, and finish assignments faster and of higher quality.
 Cross-functional team members possess better management skills and interacting with different experts also improves their communication skills.

 If you opt for such a team, make sure that your team members also have a great business chat app to communicate more effectively and be encouraged to share their expertise and grow with your company.
 There is no business without people — every great business story starts with a great team.